001PLAYSCAPES

 Middletown, CT Andrei Harwell & Alan Plattus, Critics w/ Alex Thomas, Edona Murseli, & U Jin Seah

 Working with Saint John Roman Catholic Church and Columbus House, we helped re-envision a unused church school and vacant convent lot into 75 units of affordable housing.
 Additionally, the proposal remediates the relationship between the Church and the surrounding block, creating accessible paths for parishioners and welcoming greenspace for residents.
-We aim to reduce pedestrian barriers for residents and churchgoers alike, ensuring access throughout the campus and creating a space that can be shared between the residents and the congregation

 INSTITUTE FOR SACRED MUSIC